tadesouaiaia/sibArc-website/docs/tmp/workshop_practical_tade.md

 Next, repeat the same command for East Asian, African, South Asian and American super-populations, by inserting the relevant ancestry codes (EAS, AFR, SAS, AMR).

-🗒️ Make note how many individuals there are from each ancestry.
+🗒️ Make note how many individuals there are from each super-population.

 <h5>Number of Genetic Variants</h5>